-Our online forms make it easier and more convenient for you to access our services.
+Our online forms make it easy and convenient for you to access our services.
 They allow you to interact with us 24/7, whatever time suits you.

-You can use the shortcuts at the top of our home page to:
+You can use the shortcuts on our homepage to:

 Forms are also included on relevant pages throughout our website.
-Please ask us if you need help to fill in an online form.
+Please contact us if you need help to fill in an online form.

 Using access keys on our website

 Using just your keyboard it's possible to jump between sections of our website to get around.
 First, you'll need to find your access key(s).
 These can differ depending on the web browser and operating system you're using as follows: